KiDxS/GateKeeper/backend/docs/docs.md

     - it cannot be less than 12 characters

 4. The user submits the request

-    If the password is wrong:
+    If the current password is wrong:

-        return a message that their creds are wrong.
+        return a message that their current password is wrong.

 ## REST API Design: